jenkinsci/ghprb-plugin/README.md

 * Save to preserve your changes.

 ### Credentials
-* If you are using Enterprise GitHub set the server api URL in `GitHub server api URL`.
+* If you are using Enterprise GitHub set the Server API URL in `GitHub Server API URL`.
 Otherwise leave there `https://api.github.com`.
 * Set the Jenkins URL if you need to override the default (e.g. it's behind a firewall)
 * A GitHub API token or username password can be used for access to the GitHub API
 * To setup credentials for a given GitHub Server API URL: